-By the way, ‘sterterous’ means ‘laboured’ (in regards to breathing).
+By the way, ‘stertorous’ means ‘laboured’ (in regards to breathing).

-Alice Munro has a gift for describing the ordinary buildings of an ordinary town and she does this elsewhere, but here she describes an imaginary motel in an example of side-shadowing:
+Alice Munro has a gift for describing the ordinary buildings of an ordinary town and she describes hotels quite frequently, but here she describes an imaginary motel in an example of side-shadowing:

 Then the ride in the old-fashioned cage of the elevator, run by an old man—or perhaps an old woman, perhaps a cripple, a sly servant of vice.

 In a similar story, Munro describes another hotel where a young woman has been taken by a bad-boy doctor who perhaps wants to have sex with her:

 They stopped, finally, in Kaladar, and went into the hotel—the old hotel that is still there.
 Taking her hand, kneading his fingers between hers, slowing his pace to match her uneven steps, Neil led her into the bar.
 She recognized it as a bar, though she had never been in one before.
 (Bailey’s Falls Inn did not yet have a license, so drinking was done in people’s rooms, or in a rather ramshackle night club across the road.)
 This bar was just as she would have expected—a big, dark, airless room, with the chairs and tables rearranged in a careless way after a hasty cleanup, the smell of Lysol not erasing the smell of beer, whiskey, cigars, pipes, men.Alice Munro, “Passion“